jordani283/staff-qualifications/stripe-integration-guide.md

 - ✅ Automatic status updates
 - ✅ Customer portal access

-Your StaffCertify app is now ready for production billing! 🚀
+Your TeamCertify app is now ready for production billing! 🚀